USCbiostats/slurmR/README.md

 ## Contributing

-We welcome contributions to `sluRm`.
-Whether it is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/sluRm/issues) so that we can talk about it.
+We welcome contributions to `slurmR`.
+Whether it is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/slurmR/issues) so that we can talk about it.

 Please note that this project is released with a Contributor Code of